 Connecting Europe Facility

 The Connecting Europe Facility is the EU's €33 billion plan for boosting energy, transport, and digital infrastructure between 2014 and 2020.
 Under the CEF, €5.85 billion is available for trans-European energy infrastructure projects such as gas pipelines, transmission grids, LNG terminals, gas storage, and smart grids.
-In 2015 the European Commission drew up a list of 248 EU projects of common interest (PCIs) which may apply for CEF funding.
-This list is updated every two years: the next update is due in November 2017.
+Every two years the European Commission draws up a list of EU projects of common interest (PCIs) which may apply for CEF funding.
+The most recent list was published in November 2017.

 The EU's Research and Innovation Programme Horizon 2020 provides €5.9 billion in funding towards energy projects between 2014 and 2020.
 These projects aid in the creation and improvement of clean energy technologies such as smart energy networks, tidal power, and energy storage.

 - Horizon Prize on Big Data Technologies for improvements to electricity grid traffic forecasting systems

 - Funding available for projects focusing on smart cities, smart energy systems or renewable fuels

 - Energy Research under Horizon 2020